SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

 The parameter shall be a integer in the range (1..4,294,967,295].

 ### `custom`

 #### Description

-This list provides optional additonal custom coefficients that can extend the existing lens model.
-The meaning of and how these characeristics are to be applied to a virtual camera would require negotiation between a particular producer and consumer.
+This list provides optional additional custom coefficients that can extend the existing lens model.
+The meaning of and how these characteristics are to be applied to a virtual camera would require negotiation between a particular producer and consumer.